Correcting FLORES Evaluation Dataset for Four African Languages: Error Analysis

 In addition to these severe mistakes, the dataset was littered with a lot of inconsistencies especially in the use of the standardized Hausa alphabets.
 Special characters are often ommitted and instead replaced with their normalized equivalents, e.g., \begin{tfour}\m{b}\end{tfour} $\rightarrow$ b, \begin{tfour}\m{d}\end{tfour} $\rightarrow$ d, etc. In some few places, the special \begin{tfour}\m{y}\end{tfour} is written as 'y which is acceptable.

 \paragraph{Northern Sotho (\texttt{nso})}

 Several key challenges and areas for improvement were identified and corrected, focusing on vocabulary consistency, syntax, spelling, and the accurate conveyance of technical terms.
 Most of the text was accurately translated and, for the text with problems, only small changes were required to make it more accurate.
+Some of the words like “\textit{safatanaga} and \textit{disafatanaga}” have generally maintained lexical consistency although they were wrongly translated.
+These have been corrected to “\textit{sefatanaga} or \textit{difatanaga} (plural)”.